SiobhanBaines/Harry-Potter-Memory-Game/Testing_and_Deployment.md

 The menu gives easy access to the instructions on the 'How to play' page. - asked Ciara and Fiona to check the instructions are correct and make sense.
 The menu gives easy access to some information about the theme, 'Harry Potter'.

-I believe the game hit the mark, at least for my 10 year old niece who messaged me saying she loved the game.
+I believe the game hit the mark, at least for my 10-year-old niece who messaged me saying she loved the game.
 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS2-HP-Game/blob/d73d7a420dbaa9c264dfc72d62d50d6618be677a/reference%20documents/testing%20images/daisy.png).

 ## Unit Testing